Internal Medicine Residency Program at Vassar Brothers Medical Center

 Firms are an additional benefit to our program’s structure.
 Each firm’s cohort of residents acts as practice partners for one another, mimicking the structure of most private group practices.
 This real-world experience reinforces the skills and competencies required to be fully prepared to successfully practice medicine by the end of training.
 The Academic Practice Faculty are dedicated solely to the education of our residents and precepting their patients.

 Our goal is to give our residents exposure to all the subspecialties with which a well-rounded primary care physician should be familiar.
 We have asked our subspecialty faculty to make sure that during the rotations the residents become familiar with common medical conditions in their field but also learn to identify the “red flag” things that would trigger a consult to a specialist on either a routine or urgent basis.
-In addition to seeing their own panel of patients in the Academic Practice, our interns spend time during the ambulatory week rotating through ophthalmology, wound care, and ENT/Allergy/Immunology practices.
+In addition to seeing their own panel of patients in the Academic Practice, our interns spend time during the ambulatory week rotating through other medical and non-medical subspecialties to help inform their practice as primary care physicians (ie ophthalmology, physical therapy, infectious disease, etc).
 Our second- and third-year residents continue to manage their own panel of patients and establish an additional outpatient continuity clinic site either in a medicine subspecialty practice of their choosing or at another primary care site.
 Also, they have protected time during their ambulatory weeks to design, develop and implement their required scholarly project.

 Ambulatory Activities: